MhatreNikhil36/Fitness-Tracker/README.md

 ## Notes

-- This phase emphasized backend development with robust API integration and middleware protection.
+- Backend development includes robust API integration and middleware protection.
 - Gemini AI integration is modular for future expansion.
 - Backend structure is organized with clear separation of concerns via controllers and routes.